Today I’m going to show you a great way how to reupholster an ottoman tutorial – and it cost me less than $20 to get

-You know, with the nice pleather outing that a furry baby (aka your cat) has literally almost torn to shreds?
+You know, with the nice pleather ottoman that a furry baby (aka your cat) has literally almost torn to shreds?
 My cats have this weird 6th sense that tells them that all of our ottomans like this (we have 3) were made for their claws to ruin.
 Goodbye favorite chair!

 So now that my cats have ruined my ottomans, I have two options.
 One – buy a new one.
 Probably since I don’t want to spend a ton, it will be of the same cheap fake leather and cost me about $50-$75 to replace.
 Or two – ask myself if this ottoman is worth reupholstering and the best way to recover this furniture.
-And can I do it for less than half of that cost – with a fabric that my cats can’t tear apart with one swipe of their claws.
+And can I do it for less than half of that cost?
+That price would have to include fabric that my cats can’t tear apart as easily as the faux leather.

-So that’s why I created this tutorial – to show you that you too can reupholster something at your house rather than throwing it in the dumpster and heading off to the store to spend more than double when you honestly fix it yourself!
+So that’s why I created this tutorial – to show you that you too can reupholster something at your house rather than throwing it in the dumpster and heading off to the store to spend more than double when you honestly fix it yourself for super cheap!
 Plus think of all the labor costs you’re saving with this DIY project.

 - 3 yards of fabric, upholstery